electron-userland/electron-builder/docs/configuration/configuration.md

 ## Configuration

 <!-- do not edit. start of generated block -->
 * <code id="Configuration-appId">appId</code> = `com.electron.${name}` String - The application id.
 Used as [CFBundleIdentifier](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-102070) for MacOS and as [Application User Model ID](https://msdn.microsoft.com/en-us/library/windows/desktop/dd378459(v=vs.85).aspx) for Windows (NSIS target only, Squirrel.Windows not supported).
-It is strongly recommended that an explicit ID be set.
+It is strongly recommended that an explicit ID is set.
 * <code id="Configuration-productName">productName</code> String - As [name](#Metadata-name), but allows you to specify a product name for your executable which contains spaces and other special characters not allowed in the [name property](https://docs.npmjs.com/files/package.json#name}).
 * <code id="Configuration-artifactName">artifactName</code> String - The [artifact file name template](/configuration/configuration.md#artifact-file-name-template).
-Defaults to `${productName}-${version}.${ext}` (some target can have another defaults, see corresponding options).
+Defaults to `${productName}-${version}.${ext}` (some target can have other defaults, see corresponding options).
 * <code id="Configuration-asar">asar</code> = `true` Boolean | AsarOptions<a name="AsarOptions"></a> - Whether to package the application's source code into an archive, using [Electron's archive format](http://electron.atom.io/docs/tutorial/application-packaging/).

-  Node modules, that must be unpacked, will be detected automatically, you don't need to explicitly set [asarUnpack](#configuration-asarUnpack) - please file issue if this doesn't work.
+  Node modules, that must be unpacked, will be detected automatically, you don't need to explicitly set [asarUnpack](#configuration-asarUnpack) - please file an issue if this doesn't work.
   * <code id="AsarOptions-smartUnpack">smartUnpack</code> = `true` Boolean - Whether to automatically unpack executables files.
   * <code id="AsarOptions-ordering">ordering</code> String
 * <code id="Configuration-asarUnpack">asarUnpack</code> Array&lt;String&gt; | String - A [glob patterns](/file-patterns.md) relative to the [app directory](#MetadataDirectories-app), which specifies which files to unpack when creating the [asar](http://electron.atom.io/docs/tutorial/application-packaging/) archive.